-The Gate 0 Committee is to assess the Go/No-Go decision through the lens of four focus areas and some additional areas for consideration.
+The Gate 0 Committee is to assess the decision through the lens of four focus areas and some additional areas for consideration.

-Three areas are scored by the Gate 0 Committee and this scoring is a key consideration in arriving at a Go/No-Go recommendation.
+Three areas are scored by the Gate 0 Committee and this scoring is a key consideration in arriving at a recommendation on how the agency should proceed.
 The Committee will score the three Focus Questions by assigning a score between 0 and 2.
 No weighting is to be applied.
-A total score of 3 or above would suggest to the Committee a 'Go' Overall Review Rating, however, the Committee may consider other information in reaching the final Go/No-Go recommendation to the GCA.
+The Committee may consider the total score as well as any other information in reaching the final recommendation on how the agency should proceed to the GCA.